TAGS+ MICROCHIP= GET HOME SAFE

 or reach over to pet your secured dog outside a store, unclip her leash and

-make off with her?
 Your dog doesn’t need to be an expensive purebred to

 tempt unscrupulous people to snatch her.
 “My girlfriend always